SegersIan/knowledge-base/content/facilitation/game-storming/_index.md

     * Making choices and decisions, realign with the group.
 * **Risks**
     * Don't open and close at the same time
-        * When you explore creative posibilities, shut down judging and critical mind.
+        * When you explore creative possibilities, shut down judging and critical mind.
         * When you you are making difficult choices, shut down the creative part.
-        * Seperate them and keep them in order
+        * Separate them and keep them in order
     * Close everything you open
-        * If you don't, there might be many ideas and oppertunities but no plan tackling them.
+        * If you don't, there might be many ideas and opportunities but no plan tackling them.
         * Can be as simple as "This thread doesn't seem to be taking us anywhere, let's not waste any more time on it."

 ### Artifacts

-* Artofacts are any objects that tholds information.
+* Artifacts are any objects that holds information.
     * Index cards, post its, cards, counters, ...
 * Artifacts are aids.
-* Artifacs can make things explicit, clear, tangible, persistant.
+* Artifacts can make things explicit, clear, tangible, persistent.
 * **Sticky Notes** - One of the best tools, allows for breaking down into small movable artifacts.
 * **Nodes** - Can be be pretty much anything when seen as a part of a larger system.
     * Nodes are more an abstract concept, and you can use sticky notes or index cards for that.